dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 That will be a summary of things to do at VMware Explore and in the city of Barcelona.

-Be sure to enjoy VMworld with all the events, parties, people and more things that can give you but overall, have fun!
+Be sure to enjoy VMware Explore with all the events, parties, people and more things that can give you but overall, have fun!

 If you think that something is missing, let me know.